 Education cycleBachelor’s level

 Advanced study in the main fieldFirst cycle, at least 60 credits from first-cycle courses as entry requirements(G2F)

 5:Pass with Distinction, 4:Pass with Credit, 3:Pass, U:Fail The requirements for attaining different grades are described in the course assessment criteria which are contained in a supplement to the course syllabus.
 Current information on assessment criteria shall be made available at the start of the course.

 Prior knowledgeKnowledge equivalent to:

-- describe how indicators are developed and used in environmental assessment,
+- account for how biotic indices are used in the environmental assessment

-Formats and requirements for examination- Passed results on the exam and all assignments, as well as approved oral and written presentation of the project work.
+Formats and requirements for examinationTo pass the course, passed results of examination and practical assignments, active participation in compulsory components as well as passed presentation of the project work are required.

 - If the student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.